APPLICATION AVAILABLE APRIL 1; DEADLINE AUGUST 1

 - Proposals must have lasting value and provide a plan for sustainability beyond the grant term.

 - Eligible projects must serve individuals, groups, and/or locations within Cumberland, Dauphin, Franklin, Lebanon, and Perry Counties, and/or the Dillsburg Area of Northern York County.

 - Applicants must either be a registered 501(c)(3) nonprofit organization or have a registered 501(c)(3) nonprofit organization act as a fiscal sponsor for the proposed project.

 Size of Grants

-- August 1, 2020: all application materials must be submitted through the online application system by 4:00pm
+- August 1, 2021: All application materials must be submitted through the online application system by 4:00 pm.

-- Applicants will be notified of their status on or before December 1, 2020.
+- Applicants will be notified of their status in December 2021.

 What We Do Not Fund